WhatsCookin/WhatToCook/README.md

 - [X] As a user, I want to be able to view all of these recipes in 2 forms, one at a time (single image) and all at once (collection view of images).
 - [X] As a user, I want to be able to swipe left or right to quickly view receipes during Single view mode.
 - [X] As a user, I want to be able to discover new recipes using only the ingredients in my fridge or pantry.
-- [X] As a user, I want to be able to filter through recipes based on ingredients, holidays, difficulty, dietary restrictions and time length.
-- [X] As a user, I want to be able to bookmark certain recipes
+- [X] As a user, I want to be able to bookmark certain recipes to view them offline
 - [X] As a user, I want a navbar to see my profile, bookmarks, settings, help, logout etc.
-- [X] As a user, I want to be able to upload my own recipes and take a picture of my masterpiece!
-- [X] As a user, I want to be able to add friends and see their recipes.
 - [X] As a user, I want to be able to hear the instruction of the receipes read out loud ( TTS/ audio).

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories: